Post No7….What is NHS Funded Nursing Care (FNC) and how do I apply for it?

 Introduction – What is FNC?

 Funded Nursing Care (FNC) is an amount of money that can be claimed as a contribution towards a person’s nursing fees when they are in a nursing home.
-The amount payable changes most years in April, and as of the year 2023 / 2024, FNC funding is currently being paid at £219.71 per week.
-To claim FNC you must live in a nursing home, it cannot be claimed when living at home, in a residential only home, or on respite (short stay).
+The amount payable changes most years in April, and as of the year 2024 / 2025, FNC funding is currently being paid at £235.88 per week.
+To claim FNC you must live in a nursing home, it cannot be claimed when living at home or in a residential only home.

 FNC is currently paid by the NHS through local Integrated Care Boards (ICBs), it is not means tested but clinically assessed by the social care teams within the ICBs, and does not have to be repaid.
 FNC is not taxed, and is paid to those who have been assessed as requiring nursing care.
 FNC can be claimed if a person is self-funding their care privately, or if they are part funded by the local authority.